Our five core values

 We’re committed to creating a great work environment.
 We want a place where everyone’s voice is heard, where issues are promptly raised and resolved, and where communication flows across our organization.
 Openness is essential to quickly resolve customer concerns, to recognize business issues as they arise, and to address any employee issues or concerns.

-If you have a question, concern, suggestion or just want to talk, our doors are open – whether in-person or virtual.
-We mean that.
-Stop by and talk with either of the Founders — Jon or Joe — anytime.
+If you have a question, concern, suggestion or just want to talk, our lines are open.
+Reach out to either of the founders — Jon or Joe — anytime.